2016-2017 KU Dining FAQ's

 You may want to consider changing to a meal plan with more meals at semester to receive the best value.

-You may use a Bring A Friend meal, KU Cuisine Cash or pay the guest meal price.
-KU Cuisine Cash is not charged tax at the Residential Dining Centers (Mrs. E's, North College Café, and Oliver Dining Center).
+You may use a Bring A Friend meal, KU Dining Dollars or pay the guest meal price.
+KU Dining Dollars is not charged tax at the Residential Dining Centers (Mrs. E's, North College Café, and Oliver Dining Center).

 The University policy is that the KU Card is non-transferable; KU Cards cannot be loaned to another student.
 This includes the students' dining plan.
 The Bring a Friend meal are included in the dining plan to provide opportunity to host a guest.